SomethingGeneric/sparkle.local/README.md

-# sparkle.local
+# sparkle.local ✨
-Final for System Administrion II
+## Welcome to the sparkle.local repo for the Final project for System Administrion II!